HKalay/BitcoinTicker/README.md

 ### Internal Notification

 Bitcoin Ticker sends notifications if there are price changes in the favorite coins, keeping users informed about market fluctuations.

-## Positive for Assessment

-- The UI design is left to your creativity, but a user-friendly and aesthetically pleasing UI is highly encouraged.
-- Utilize well-known libraries such as Retrofit, Dagger, Glide, etc.
-- Implement smooth animations for screen transitions.
-- Use recognized design patterns (Builder, Factory, Proxy, Actor, etc.).

 ## Musts of Implementation